MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/architectures/spring-apps-multi-zone-content.md

 This architecture uses Azure Database for MySQL with the Flexible Server deployment option to support high availability with automatic failover.
 Depending on your latency requirements, choose *zone-redundant high availability* or *same-zone high availability*.
 With a high-availability configuration, the Flexible Server option automatically provisions and manages a standby replica.
 If there's an outage, committed data isn't lost.

 Key Vault is automatically zone redundant in any region in which availability zones are available.
-The Key Vault instance that's used in this architecture is deployed to enable to secrets for back-end services.
+The Key Vault instance that's used in this architecture is deployed to store secrets for back-end services.

 ## Scalability